Download and Install STM32CubeIDE – Getting Started Guide

 }

-Additionally, add the prototype of the delay() function with the rest of the private function prototypes as shown below:
+Additionally, add the function prototype of delay() along with the other private function prototypes as shown below:

 /* Private function prototypes -----------------------------------------------*/